 Do I Recommend Trust.Zone?

-After extensively testing Trust.Zone for a week, I came to the conclusion that Trust.Zone might not be a good choice for most people.
-I say this mainly because it doesn’t work with Netflix, BBC iPlayer, Hulu or even Disney Plus.
-Considering most people buy VPNs to unblock streaming services, Trust.Zone wouldn’t be very helpful.
+After extensively testing Trust.Zone for a week, I came to the conclusion that Trust.Zone can be considered a decent choice for most people.
+I say this mainly because some people might have an issue with the fact that Trust.Zone doesn’t work with Netflix and other streaming services unless you buy a dedicated IP from them.